 From Company Raj to Crown Raj

 While in common parlance we speak of a 200-year-old British rule in India, the East India Company did not have control over most of the country for nearly 100 years.
 The British faced stiff resistance from a number of regional monarchs.
 Major-General Robert Clive’s victory over Siraj-Ud-Daulah in the Battle of Plassey (1757) marked the beginning of British conquests in India.
-Through the next century, the company faced regents valiantly defending their kingdoms, many of which fell only due to the policy of Divide and Rule adopted by the British.
+Throughout the next century, the company faced regents valiantly defending their kingdoms, many of which fell only due to the policy of Divide and Rule adopted by the British.

 It wasn’t until well into the 1800s that the company finally managed to bring most of India under its administration.
-The Princely state of Mysore was conquered in 1799, the Marathas were subjugated in 1819, the Sikhs in about 1849.
+The Princely state of Mysore was conquered in 1799, the Marathas were subjugated in 1819, and the Sikhs in about 1849.
 Shortly after this, in 1857, a number of armed revolts broke out across the northern belt, with the Sepoy Mutiny considered the most significant.
 These were quelled mercilessly, but in 1858 the administration of India was transferred to the British Crown.
 Queen Victoria was proclaimed Empress of India in 1876.
 The Revolt of 1857 is regarded by Indians as the First War of Independence as it roused strong patriotic sentiments and managed to unite the fragmented princely states against a common nemesis.

 The Rise of the Revolutionaries

-Through the early years of the 20th century, India remained at the center of British interest purely for economic reasons.
-With the onset of World War I this changed, with over 1.4 million Indian soldiers and British officers from the British Indian Army participated in the Allied cause, this went greatly unrecognized.
+Through the early years of the 20th century, India remained at the centre of British interest purely for economic reasons.
+With the onset of World War I this changed, with over 1.4 million Indian soldiers and British officers from the British Indian Army participating in the Allied cause, this went greatly unrecognized.
 Back in India, the Indian National Congress (INC) and the country as a whole started to realize the great military potential Indians held and this led to a demand for self-governance.

 The turn of the century also witnessed the rise of the revolutionaries – young, passionate men and women who believed in sacrificing their lives for the nation’s cause.
-Some of the best known among these were Bhagat Singh, Surya Sen, Khudiram Bose, Jatindra Nath Das, Udham Singh, Tiruppur Kumaran.
+Some of the best known among these were Bhagat Singh, Surya Sen, Khudiram Bose, Jatindra Nath Das, Udham Singh, and Tiruppur Kumaran.
 The fiery sentiments of Ram Prasad Bismil and Chandra Shekhar Azad spread like wildfire and the youth of the country were incensed.
 The more severe the punishments meted out to these revolutionaries, the more vociferous Indians became in their demands.

 From Dominion to Independence

-In 1915, Gandhi’s return to India signaled the start of a new era.
+In 1915, Gandhi’s return to India signalled the start of a new era.
 Mohandas Karamchand Gandhi, popularly referred to as Mahatma, became the focal point of the Indians rallying for independence.
 He was a phenomenal force and his non-violent methods appealed to the masses.
 Millions of Indians from the far reaches of the nation responded to his call for Civil Disobedience, long fasts, abstinence from using foreign products, and salt satyagraha.
 Initially, the INC leaders had only launched a demand for dominion status.

 Pressured into taking some action to mollify the Indians, the British Parliament passed the Government of India Act in August 1935.
 This was a significant act passed by the British parliament.
-It detailed out the demarcation (borders) of India, separating it from other crown territories such as Burma and Aden.
+It detailed the demarcation (borders) of India, separating it from other crown territories such as Burma and Aden.
 It made provisions for the establishment of the Federation of India and established the different provinces.
-Despite the intentions of the British, the act only further angered Indians rather than pacify them, because it clearly showed that the British were far from granting India dominion status, much less Independence.
+Despite the intentions of the British, the act only further angered Indians rather than pacifying them, because it clearly showed that the British were far from granting India dominion status, much less Independence.

 Subhash Chandra Bose was head of the INC in the 1920s and 1930s and his radical views were well received.
 This forced the INC to concede that the country would not remain content as a British dominion, and full independence became the need of the hour.

-While the goal was clear, there was little consensus among Indian leaders at this time as to method.
+While the goal was clear, there was little consensus among Indian leaders at this time as to the method.
 Subhash Chandra Bose had actively started to recruit and train the members of the Indian National Army.
 He had gathered quite a bit of support from international quarters.
-Many Indians enlisted and were in favor of an armed conflict to regain independence.
+Many Indians enlisted and were in favour of an armed conflict to regain independence.
 Many national leaders, however, were in support of Gandhi due to his mass appeal.